json-api/json-api/format/index.md

 The `PATCH` request **MUST** include a top-level member named `data` containing one of:

-* a linkage object (defined above) corresponding to the new related resource.
+* a [resource identifier object] corresponding to the new related resource.
 * `null`, to remove the relationship.

 For example, the following request updates the author of an article: